Aja Monet: Written work

+Community work

-In 2015, Monet spoke at a vigil organized around the campaign #SayHerName, a movement put together by New York’s African American Policy Forum to raise awareness about the female victims of police brutality.
+In 2015, Monet spoke at a vigil for the #SayHerName movement, which was assembled by New York's African American Policy Forum to raise awareness about women victims of police brutality, and their erasure.

-In the 2015, Monet moved from Brooklyn to Miami to live with her partner, Umi Selah (formerly known as Phillip Agnew), and build a social justice arts community.
+In the 2015, Monet moved from Brooklyn to Miami to build a social justice arts community.

-In 2020, Monet supported Bernie Sanders’s 2020 campaign for president.
+In 2020, Monet supported Bernie Sanders's 2020 campaign for president.

-In 2023, Monet collaborated with jazz trumpetist Christian Scott, drummer Marcus Gilmore, and composer Samora Pinderhughes to create new single and short film “The Devil You Know”.
+Collaborations with musicians

+In 2019, Monet collaborated with Eryn Allen Kane for Kane's album, a tree planted by water.

+In 2021, with Smoke Signals Collective, Monet released "The FREE Tape, a hip-hop-forward, self-described "soundtrack for liberation" made in conjunction with the group's many singers, poets and multi-instrumentalists."